vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_pientere_tuinen.md

 ## Soil type and water levels

-In this graph, you can see that each type of soil has his own levels when it's good for plants to live on.
+In this graph, you can see that each type of soil has its own levels when it's good for plants to live on.

 <img src="images_pientere_tuinen/range-of-optimum-soil-moisture.jpg" alt="" width="400px">